frictionlessdata/tableschema-js/README.md

 - `keyed (Boolean)` - iter keyed rows
 - `extended (Boolean)` - iter extended rows
 - `cast (Boolean)` - disable data casting if false
+- `forceCast (Boolean)` - instead of raising on the first row with cast error return an error object to replace failed row.
+It will allow to iterate over the whole data file even if it's not compliant to the schema.
+Example of output stream: `[['val1', 'val2'], TableSchemaError, ['val3', 'val4'], ...]`
 - `relations (Object)` - object of foreign key references in a form of `{resource1: [{field1: value1, field2: value2}, ...], ...}`.
 If provided foreign key fields will checked and resolved to its references
 - `stream (Boolean)` - return Node Readable Stream of table rows
 - `(errors.TableSchemaError)` - raises any error occured in this process